Socialism in Egypt: Suppression and re-birth of the Egyptian Left

 The war had accelerated the national movement, as local nationalists demanded for complete independence as a reward for Egypt's participation.
 When the Allied soldiers left Egypt, wartime workers were fired and unable to find work.
-This, as well as growing land scarcity and higher prices, led to an increase in the intensity of the national movement all across the political spectrum.
+This, along with growing land scarcity and higher prices, led to an increase in the intensity of the national movement all across the political spectrum.
 At the beginning of the 1945/1946 school year, left-wing students called for a strike against renewing the Anglo-Egyptian treaty and the rejection of any defensive pact with Britain.
-On the ninth of February 1946, thousands of students held a general conference at Cairo University and later marched toward Abdeen palace across the Abbas Bridge.
+On the ninth of February 1946, thousands of students held a general conference at Cairo University and later marched toward the Abdeen Palace across the Abbas Bridge.
 There, the army and police brutally attacked the protesters, killing over twenty protesters and injuring 84.
 The students and local union workers formed the National Committee for Students and Workers (NCSW) ten days later, which called a general strike on the 21st.
 The EMNL and Iskra worked together with the NCSW in the student councils and strikes.
 Tens of thousands of workers joined the movement, resulting in the largest protests in Egypt since 1919.
-In response, British prime minister Clement Attlee ordered British troops to evacuate its troops except for the Suez Canal.
+In response, British Prime Minister Clement Attlee ordered British troops to evacuate its troops except for the Suez Canal.

-The main issue with the NCSW was its lack of organization, since the quickly accelerating events made a concrete leadership impossible.
+The main issue with the NCSW was its lack of organization, as the quickly accelerating events made a concrete leadership impossible.
 The National Committee of Workers and Students was a very fluid body,- that is why almost anyone who participated in the national movement in 1946 or 1947 can say that he was, at one time or another, a member.
 People were coming and going all the time.
 People used to drop out and others used to come and replace them.
 It wasn't a very circumscribed body so that sometimes people used to be members without being elected.
 People would just be there carrying out assignments or tasks within the Committee.
-Though Prime Minister Ismail Sidqi successfully quieted the movement through mass arrests of leftists and protesters, strikes and student protests would continue the next year - led in part by Curiel's DMNL.
+Though Prime Minister Ismail Sidqi successfully quieted the movement through mass arrests of leftists and protesters, strikes and student protests would continue the next year, led in part by Curiel's DMNL.